Advocacy

 Download PDF

 ICBA opposes legislation to create new credit card routing mandates, expanding on the Durbin Amendment’s interchange restrictions.
 While the Credit Card Competition Act (S. 1838 and H.R.
-3881) is designed to apply to banks with over $100 billion in assets, community banks would be forced to subsidize costly systemwide changes that would put customer data at risk.
+3881) is designed to apply to banks with over $100 billion in assets, community banks would be forced to subsidize costly systemwide changes that would put customer data at risk while benefitting big-box retailers

 • ICBA released polling which shows that a substantial bipartisan majority of voters oppose the Durbin proposal, which could end credit card reward programs.

-The industrial loan company (ILC) loophole allows big tech and commercial companies to own essentially full-service FDIC-insured banks while evading holding company supervision.
-ICBA is promoting bipartisan legislation that would close the ILC loophole, grandfather existing ILCs, and address pending applications.
+The industrial loan company (ILC) loophole allows big tech and commercial companies to own essentially fullservice FDIC-insured banks while evading holding company supervision.
+ICBA is promoting bipartisan legislation that would permanently close the ILC loophole, while grandfathering existing ILCs.

-• The Close the Shadow Banking Loophole Act (S. 3538) was advanced in the Senate in December by a bipartisan group of Senators, led by Chairman Brown (D-OH) and Senator Kennedy (R-LA).
-Chairman Brown designated S. 3538 as “priority legislation” for 2024.
+• The Close the Shadow Banking Loophole Act (S. 3538) was introduced in the Senate by a bipartisan group of Senators, led by Chairman Brown (D-OH) and Senator Kennedy (R-LA).

-Tax Incentives for Community Bank Agriculture and Home Loans.
+ACRE: Tax Incentives for Community Bank Agriculture and Home Loans

-ICBA supports the ACRE Act (H.R.
-3139, S. 2371), the successor to the ECORA Act of the last Congress.
-The Act, which enjoys bipartisan support, would create a tax exclusion for interest on loans secured by agricultural land and residential mortgages in rural communities.
+ICBA is promoting the ACRE Act (H.R.
+3139, S. 2371).
+This bill, which enjoys bipartisan support, would create a tax exclusion for interest income on loans secured by agricultural land and residential mortgages in rural communities.

 REAL RESULTS FOR YOUR BANK